From Rebels to Mavericks

 In June 2020, Freeman High School made the decision to change their school nickname/mascot from “the Rebels” to something that better reflects the Freeman community.
-For many, the name—a nickname for Confederate soldiers during the American Civil War—evokes a negative association and has been a polarizing subject for years.
+The name—a nickname for Confederate soldiers during the American Civil War—has been a polarizing subject for years.
 The school leadership aimed to match the core values of the Freeman students and community: Family, Pride, Excellence, Intensity, Diversity, Community, Independence, Tradition and Leadership.

 Freeman High School, which opened in 1954, isn't alone in its decision to move away from a controversial identity; from universities to pro sports teams, much of the country is reexamining names steeped in problematic history.

 The Freeman administration reached out to the Brandcenter at VCU for assistance on the identity development, which ultimately sparked a multi-month volunteer project for a team of nine students: Hamza Ali (AD, 2021), Hannah Berling (AD, 2021), Matthew Cavallo (AD, 2021), Hunter Mott (ST, 2021), Joseph Mrava (XD, 2021), Ellie Proctor (CBM, 2021), Charlotte Robins (ST, 2021), Allison Weiner (ST, 2021) and Amanda Yoon (CBM, 2021).